 And we also didn’t get any of the fantastic views that you’d imagine.
 But the rain stopped and the fog started clearing on the way down, so we got to see the gorgeous views on the trails!

-The only downside to this trial, however, is that even if you get here early, you’ll run into many crowds on the way down, especially as you get closer to the Alum Cave Bluffs.
+The only downside to this trail, however, is that even if you get here early, you’ll run into many crowds on the way down, especially as you get closer to the Alum Cave Bluffs.

 Moonshine and a Hearty Dinner